+Dresden, one of the most beautiful German cities, gained its importance in 1485 when it became the seat of the Wettin dynasty.
 The boom came in the 18th century under the reign of Augustus the Strong (August der Starke) and his son Augustus III.
 The city’s landmarks (Frauenkirche and Zwinger) were built during that time.
 Dresden was called ‘Florence of the North’.

 The 1945 bombing left the city in ruins – including the landmarks.
 Nowadays, all of the buildings are standing again.
 While the Old Town offers spectacular sights during the day, the Neustadt district really comes alive at night.

 I recommend Kiwi.com to find cheap flights.
 When flying to Dresden, you will arrive at Dresden-Klotzsche Airport which is located in the north of the city.
-For getting to the city center, the fastest way is to take the local train (S-Bahn, line S2).
+For moving to the city center, the fastest way is to take the local train (S-Bahn, line S2).
 It only takes 20 minutes.

 Arriving by train or bus, you will arrive at Dresden Hauptbahnhof or Dresden Neustadt.
 Check which one is closer to your accommodation.

 Most of the Old Town sights are within walking distance.
-For getting access to more distant places (such as Panometer), the tram is best option.
+For getting access to more distant places (such as Panometer), the tram is the best option.

-I recommend you getting Dresden City Card because it valid for all local buses, trams, and S-Bahn, and you get discounts to main attractions in the city as well.
+I recommend you getting Dresden City Card because it’s valid for all local buses, trams, and S-Bahn, and you get discounts to main attractions in the city as well.
 You can get if for 1,2 or 3 days.
 It’s a great money saver!

 The Old Town is quite compact and easy to explore just by walking.
-Half a day is enough to visit the main sights.
+Walking around soaking up all the history and adoring the buildings is definitely one of my favorite things to do in Dresden.
+Dresden has several interesting areas so you could spend in Dresden a week and still see something new.
+If you are after the main sights, half a day is sufficient to see the old town.
 You can start your tour at Zwinger, a spectacular rococo palace that features a huge garden.
 Then you can continue towards the Elbe river and adore the historic buildings ofBrühl’s Terrace nicknamed “The Balcony of Europe”.

 After you have enjoyed the views of the river, you can walk towards the Schloss and adore the Procession of Princes (Fürstenzug), the largest porcelain mural in the world consisting of 25,000 pieces.
 Alternatively, you might also visit the Green Vault which pays for Europe’s most splendid treasure chamber museum.

-With its 150 pubs, bars and restaurants, Neustadt district is the place to be at night:) Dresden is a college town and this is the place where they all go out.
+With its 150 pubs, bars and restaurants, Neustadt district is the place to be at night:) They say that Dresden is a college town and this is the place where they all go out.
 If you’re out late after drinking too much beer, you might enter the so-called “Bermuda triangle”.
 But don’t worry: there are restaurants which serve breakfast until 4 pm.

 Have you ever heard of Meissen porcelain?
 It’s actually the first European porcelain that was developed in 1710.
 And the location is just 25 kilometers away from Dresden!
+You can plan a half-day trip there and combine it with the visit to the historical center.
+Meissen is pretty amazing!

-Take a half day trip there and learn about the different stages of making ceramics during the tour at a Meissen workshop.
-There is also a 4-storey museum.
+If you visit the ceramic workshop, you will get to learn about different stages of making ceramics during the tour at a Meissen workshop.
+There is also a 4-story museum.
 If you have more time, you can explore the Meissen Old town including the gothic castle and cathedral.
 More info: Meissen ceramics workshop

-This was actually my first observation about Dresden – that there are just so many people moving around on bicycle (even in winter!).
+This was actually my first observation about Dresden – that there are just so many people moving around on a bicycle (even in winter!).
 Actually, it can be quite a handy way of transportation once you get familiar with the streets.
 If you are not comfortable moving around the city, go for the cycling route along the Elbe.
 Renting a bike costs 10 Euros per day.

 I also tried moving around on a Segway.
-At first I felt like I was going to crash into the nearest window shop, but after a few minutes I got used to it.
+At first, I felt like I was going to crash into the nearest window shop, but after a few minutes, I got used to it.
 It was so much quicker than walking!
 It’s a bit more expensive – you pay 75 Euros for a 2.5 hour guided tour, but I would definitely recommend trying out a Segway at least once.
 More info here: Dresden Segway Tour

 The neo-renaissance opera building is one of the Dresden landmarks.
 It’s also known as Semperoper after its author Gottfried Semper who designed it two times: first in 1841 and then again in 1869 after a huge fire destroyed the building.